Biophotonics-Tyndall/QY-DAQInterface/README.md

 ---

 ## Updates

-v1.1.1 - Minor changes
-- [ ] Update extraparams from config.txt before saving.
-In this way the user will be able to review this parameters before deciding to save

 v1.1.0 - Minor update on measurement.
 New feature included
 - [x] Include option on measurement to return laser current to 0 before ramping up to next step.